elasticsoftwarefoundation/elasticactors-intellij-plugin/README.md

 * Detect potential issues with mutable and immutable Message classes
 * Find usages of classes in the context of Actor Message handling
   * Usages of a class in Message Handler methods
-  * Usages of a class inside the the Actor's `onReceive` method
+  * Usages of a class inside the Actor's `onReceive` method

 ### Release process